 New research in Canada shows how pervasive these stereotypes are.
-For example, a new study,193 undertook a content analysis of Canada's national newspaper, The Globe and Mail from April 2017 to March 2019, and found that 60 of 149 articles dealing with entrepreneurship, only quoted men as entrepreneurs or subject matter experts, compared to 24 which exclusive referenced women.
+For example, a new study, undertook a content analysis of Canada's national newspaper, The Globe and Mail from April 2017 to March 2019, and found that 60 of 149 articles dealing with entrepreneurship, only quoted men as entrepreneurs or subject matter experts, compared to 24 which exclusive referenced women.
 Of the articles, 19 were specifically about women entrepreneurship, mostly talking about the barriers women face.
 Even more interesting is the way in which the entrepreneurs are presented.
 Men are typically presented as "born" entrepreneurs, pursuing their passion.
 Women are more likely presented as pursuing entrepreneurship of necessity or as an extension of their professional work.
 There is also evidence that suggests that the word "entrepreneur"

-is not one that most women immediately identify with or aspire to in contrast to words like "changemaker."194 Further research is underway to understand the ways in which stereotypes shape perceptions of entrepreneurship and particularly the aspirations of women in Canada.
+is not one that most women immediately identify with or aspire to in contrast to words like "changemaker."
+Further research is underway to understand the ways in which stereotypes shape perceptions of entrepreneurship and particularly the aspirations of women in Canada.

-Decades of research show gendered and culturally specific assumptions about leadership can act as barriers to women,195,196,197,198,199 as well as stereotypes of entrepreneurship.200,201,202 For example, "woman lawyer," "woman president," and "woman doctor" are language constructions that suggest gender-based deviations from the norm, as does the term "woman entrepreneur."203 These norms are reflected in the language that describes women entrepreneurs competing for funds and their outcomes compared to men.204 Stereotypes also complicate advancement for immigrants205,206 and Indigenous people.207 of excluding women, who tend to be more concentrated in the service sector.^{209,210} Discourse on innovation tends to synonymize the term with technology, which excludes many of the innovations offered in other fields where women entrepreneurs are more prominent.^{211,212} The exclusion of freelance artists and social entrepreneurs results in further exclusion of women who are overrepresented in these domains213,214,215,216 despite the inherently entrepreneurial nature of freelance art.217 Moreover, while the potential of "bottom-of-the-pyramid" entrepreneurship218 is recognized as a pathway to economic inclusion for women in emerging economies, it is mostly excluded from discussions of entrepreneurship in Canada.
+Decades of research show gendered and culturally specific assumptions about leadership can act as barriers to women, 195, 196, 197, 198, 199 as well as stereotypes of entrepreneurship.
+200, 201, 202 For example, "woman lawyer," "woman president," and "woman doctor" are language constructions that suggest gender-based deviations from the norm, as does the term "woman entrepreneur."
+203 These norms are reflected in the language that describes women entrepreneurs competing for funds and their outcomes compared to men.
+204 of excluding women, who tend to be more concentrated in the service sector., Discourse on innovation tends to synonymize the term with technology, which excludes many of the innovations offered in other fields where women entrepreneurs are more prominent., The exclusion of freelance artists and social entrepreneurs results in further exclusion of women who are overrepresented in these domains, , , despite the inherently entrepreneurial nature of freelance art.217 Moreover, while the potential of "bottom-of-the-pyramid" entrepreneurship is recognized as a pathway to economic inclusion for women in emerging economies, it is mostly excluded from discussions of entrepreneurship in Canada.